SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 ### Cloud Connector
 For the installation of the Cloud Connector, see  [Cloud Connector Installation](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/57ae3d62f63440f7952e57bfcef948d3.html).
 For this mission, the Portable Scenario is sufficient.

+**Hint:** You can skip the installation of Cloud connector, if you are using a SAP Cloud Appliance Library backend system which you setup following steps in [Setup SAP ERP system in SAP CAL](../cal-setup/README.md) or [Setup SAP S/4HANA system in SAP CAL](../cal-setup/CALS4H.md).
+There is a Cloud Connector pre-installed and ready to be used.
+Check the **Welcome page** in your CAL system for the links, it usually runs in http://\<IP of your SAP CAL backend\>:8443/.

 ### Subaccount Information